So you’re on your Mexico vacation, kicking back at your resort with its infinity pool.

-Los Adobes de Todos Santos has a lovely cactus garden setting for lunch (behind their 100-year-old adobe kitchen).
+Then there’s Los Adobes de Todos Santos.
+It has a lovely cactus garden setting for lunch (behind their 100-year-old adobe kitchen).
 Watch hummingbirds as you sip jicama margaritas.

 To eat?
 The creamy sopa tarasca (soup) with beans, avocado and panela cheese is tummy-warming.

-Or try the poblano chili stuffed with ground beef, pork and fruit, topped with a creamy walnut sauce sprinkled with pomegranate seeds – delicious!
+Or try the poblano peppers stuffed with ground beef, pork and fruit, topped with a creamy walnut sauce and sprinkled with pomegranate seeds – delicious!